EdgeFirstAI/documentation/docs/models/deployment/pc/mpk.md

 | ![session](../../../models/assets/training/vision-session-details.jpg) | ![artifacts](../../../models/assets/training/vision-session-artifacts.jpg) |

 For this Python script you will need a set of images and a model file.
 You can click on the following link and download these [set of images with coffee cup samples](../assets/coffeecup.zip){: download="coffeecup.zip"}.
 Once downloaded, unzip the file into a directory.
 Next download a sample [ONNX](../assets/coffeecup-modelpack-multitask-t-1f54.onnx){: download="coffeecup-modelpack-multitask-t-1f54.onnx"} or [TFLite](../assets/coffeecup-modelpack-multitask-t-1f54.tflite){: download="coffeecup-modelpack-multitask-t-1f54.tflite"} model to run the following examples.

-If you have an ONNX model, download the [run-onnx.py Python script](../assets/run-onnx.py){: download="run-onnx.py"}.
-Otherwise, if you have a TFLite model, download the [run-tflite.py Python script](../assets/run-tflite.py){: download="run-tflite.py"}.
-Run the scripts with the steps shown below.

 1. Install required dependencies.